-- A. Develop a strategy for determining baseline market awareness. - B. Establish measurable baselines for volunteer assistance in recruitment, retention, and fundraising efforts.
+- A. Increase awareness of SC among college bound students. - B. Increase volunteer assistance in recruitment, retention and fundraising efforts.

-2) FINANCIAL VIABILITY GOAL
+2) FINANCIAL VIABILITY GOAL: 10-YEAR VISION

 Southwestern's financial situation will be sufficiently strong to fund the vision of the college.
 Its \$40 million endowment (see appendix B, page 10) will be used in accordance with spending and reinvestment policies that will provide for internal growth in the endowment corpus.
 The college will receive \$4 million each year in gift income, (see appendix C, page 11) of which \$1 million (see appendix D, page 11) will be unrestricted gifts to the Annual Fund.